roytang/blog/content/posts/2007/01/planar-chaos-prerelease.md

 * That 3cc blue common morph guy, the one that gives +2/-2?
-He&'s awesome.
-I&'d pick him high.
+He's awesome.
+I'd pick him high.